odokclement/crud/README.md

-## CRUD  IN NEXTJS ,MONGODB , MONGOOSE LIBRARY
+## CRUD  IN NEXTJS ,MONGODB AND MONGOOSE LIBRARY

 First,run the development server: